app.loshadki

 Table of content

 We will create a rule for the focus Work.
-For other focuses we will consider them as Home focus and always will use Safari as default browser, and for the Work focus we will use Google Chrome.
-Additionally, we will create a rule, that will allow us to choose the browser when the Command key is pressed.
+For other focuses we will consider them as Home focus and always use Safari as the default browser, and for the Work focus we will use Google Chrome.
+Additionally, we will create a rule that will allow us to choose the browser when the Command key is pressed.

-We assume that you already configured OpenIn as a default browser on your macOS using tutorial.
+We assume that you have already configured OpenIn as the default browser on your macOS using the tutorial.

 Configuring OpenIn